s-harrison/github-slideshow/_posts/0000-01-02-s-harrison.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Welcome!
 Added something new.
-Thanks you!
+Thank you!
 Use the left arrow to go back!